-Pacifier weaning isn’t something we necessary look forward to as parents.
+Pacifier weaning our toddlers isn’t something we necessary look forward to as parents.

 After all pacifiers serve as a soothing, scream-fest remedy to most of out little ones.

 However, the pacifier comfort must come to an end and we must figure out a way to do so without scaring them forever.

 They will be totally fine, and chances are they might not even remember it later.

 But, why not do it creatively and make it a positive experience.

 So, why wean your toddler off the pacifier?

 Although so experts suggest waiting until your child weans themselves, some others recommend you do so after their first year.